 Gerald has developed an impressive record as a trial attorney in the courtroom fighting on behalf of his clients.
 Some of his verdicts and settlements include:

-- $4.5 million for two women who were seriously injured in rural Ohio when they were rear ended by a driver driving a semi-truck for a national trucking company.
+- $4.5 million for two women who were seriously injured in rural Ohio when they were rear-ended by a driver driving a semi-truck for a national trucking company.
 The driver had an extensive history of DUI and other unsafe driving violations which were exposed through litigation.
 A negligent hiring and retention cause of action with punitive damages was brought against the national freight carrier.

-- $2.5 million jury verdict in an automobile case for an injured 25 year old who sustained traumatic injuries to his right ankle and knee, requiring several surgeries and which resulted in a permanent disability.
+- $2.5 million jury verdict in an automobile case for an injured 25-year-old who sustained traumatic injuries to his right ankle and knee, requiring several surgeries and which resulted in a permanent disability.
 The Plaintiff was ticketed for causing the crash with defendant but trial testimony established that he was not actually at fault.
 The defense offered zero at trial.

-- $2.27 million dollar jury verdict against the City of Chicago for an injured U.S. Postal worker who's leg fell into a sinkhole while he was walking in a pedestrian crosswalk.
-The injured postal worker sustained a torn ACL and other knee injuries, requiring six surgeries since 2008 and has not been able to return to full duty work.
+- $2.27 million dollar jury verdict against the City of Chicago for an injured U.S. Postal worker whose leg fell into a sinkhole while he was walking in a pedestrian crosswalk.
+The injured postal worker sustained a torn ACL and other knee injuries, requiring six surgeries since 2008, and has not been able to return to full duty work.
 There was no offer to settle before trial.